Violent Crimes Attorney in Sugar Land, Texas and the Surrounding Areas

 Self-defense is one of the most common defenses against a violent crime charge.
 It is defined as the right to prevent suffering force or violence through the use of a sufficient level of counteracting force or violence.
 It applies to situations wherein the alleged offender used necessary force to protect himself or herself from another person’s attack or if they thought another person was going to cause them serious bodily injury or death.

 This defense can also be used in situations wherein you defend another person from the attack of a third party.
 However, the court will have to investigate whether the accused rightfully responded to imminent danger or not.
-Furthermore, it must also be proven that the defendant did not start the confrontation.
+Furthermore, it must also be proven that the individual did not start the confrontation.

 Lack of Intent